pennsignals/pennsignals.github.io/_posts/2020-03-14-accouncing-chime.md

 While the default parameters are customized and continually updated to reflect the situation at Penn Medicine, [CHIME](https://github.com/pennsignals/chime) can be adapted for use by any hospital system by modifying parameters to reflect local contexts.

-The most impactful parameter in an SIR model is the **Doubling Time**.
+The most impactful parameter in a SIR model is the **Doubling Time**.
 This parameter defines how rapidly a disease spreads.
 Experiences in other geographical contexts suggest that doubling time may range from 4 to 12 days, with notable examples:

  * China reports a rate of around 6 days
  * South Korea is reporting a rate around 12 days